Mutual agreement procedure

 In OECD Member countries, the average timeline for processing MAPs is approximately two years.

-The MAP is broken down into an initial written phase between the relevant competent authorities during which the tax authorities set out their respective positions, followed by a second phase of negotiations at joint committee meetings.
+The MAP includes an initial written phase between the relevant competent authorities during which the tax authorities set out their respective positions, followed by a second phase of negotiations during Competent Authorities meetings.

 As the MAP is a semi-diplomatic process, the taxpayer is not entitled to consult the written exchanges between the States’ competent authorities and does not take part in the negotiations themselves.